-For more detailed information, you can reference the Self-Enrollment PDF or tutorial video.
+For more detailed information, you can reference the can be referenced on the 'Enrollment' section of the University Registrar's website.
 Please know that Katz follows its own academic calendar with a more accommodating add/drop period.
 Also, Katz students are not required to meet with advisor prior to registration.